Welcome to Curl Creek Farm

 Our whole herd is tested annually for CAE and Johnes since 2015 and we have been negative each time.
 We have also added CL testing to our annual screening back in 2019.
 We test all adults over a year old.
 Herd last tested in Jan 2023 with all negative results for CAE, CL and Johnes.
 Copy of results posted on our Facebook page and also available upon request.

 About the breed

 The Nigerian Dwarf goat is a miniature dairy goat of West African origin.
-Nigerian goats have risen in popularity due to their small size, colourful markings and dairy characteristics.
+Nigerian goats have risen in popularity due to their small size, colorful markings and dairy characteristics.
 Their small stature means they do not require as much space or feed as their larger dairy goat counterparts and their gentle and friendly personalities make them good companion pets.
 Even small children are safe around these little goats.

 Nigerian goats can breed year around and for the most part, they are a hearty breed, which seldom have kidding problems.
 They can have several kids at a time, with triplets and quads being common.
 Nigerians are generally excellent mothers and take great care of their kids should you decide to let mom raise them.
 A healthy Nigerian doe can produce a surprising amount of sweet milk for her small size, as much as two quarts per day or more.

 Goats are herd animals and enjoy the company of other goats.
 If they do not have one of their own for companionship, they will be a miserable goat and will make you a miserable goat owner.
 So, if it is your intention to purchase a goat, be prepared to purchase a minimum of two.